aloistr/swisseph/readme.md

 ## About the Swiss Ephemeris:

-Swiss Ephemeris is a software toolbox for programmers of astrological software.
+Swiss Ephemeris (SE) is a software toolbox for programmers of astrological software.
 It is of little use for a non-programmer

-The test programs SWETEST.EXE and SWEWIN.EXE come with it as demonstration programs for programmers to show them how they can call the SE functions. swetest.exe can be used to compute complete natal horoscopes as textual output.
+Swiss Ephemeris was developed by Dieter Koch and Alois Treindl, while both were employed by Astrodienst AG in Zollikon/Zürich Switzerland.

-Programmers all over the world have started to build SE into their software.
+Most astrological programmers all over the world use Swiss Ephemeris in their software.

-SE ist built according to the highest standards of precision available in astronomical data.
+SE ist built according to the highest standards of precision available in astronomical data, with raw data from Nasa's JPL.
 It is able to reproduce the ephemeris data in astronomical standard books up to the last printed digit.

-Detailed information is available at https://www.astro.com/swisseph or in the documentation files included in the distribution.
+Detailed information is available at https://www.astro.com/swisseph or in the documentation files included here (subdirectory doc).

 # Download location of files: